Raathigesh/paper/README.md

 <img src="docs/assets/Paper Selection bookmark.gif" />

-Select text in a file and click on the pointer icon in the floating menu to create a bookmark to the selection.
+Select text in a file and click the the pointer icon in the floating menu to create a bookmark to the selection.

-Using this feature you could bookmark any number of locations in your codebase you jump around often.
-This could eliminate a lot of scrolling and searching for the tab among all the open tabs.
+Using this feature you can bookmark any number of locations in your codebase you jump visit often.

 <br />